jafermarq/flower/examples/ref-comms/README.md

 ### Now with Flower

 Run a 3-round federation with a 1B LLM model (or a smaller ResNet18 if you pass `--resnet` when executing the commands below).
+In this example, clients don't do any training and the aggregation is also vastly simplified.

 ```bash
 python server.py